 THE PERFECT BACK DROP.
 Have a selection of high quality blankets on hand.
 Both of my kids have handmade quilts with their names on them that I use for their monthly baby photos.
-I also love this satin rose blanket for baby girl photos.
+I also love this satin rose blanket (similar) for baby girl photos.
 For infants, two of my favorite tools to prop them up so they look more natural (and less like a fish out of water) are the Boppy Pillow and Rock ‘n’ Play Sleeper.
 Just lay your favorite blanket across them, and voila!
 You have the perfect support for your little weeble wobble.

 NATURAL LIGHTING.
 Try to avoid using the flash – it blinds your little one’s eyes and tends to give them unnatural coloring.
 Whether you choose to take your photos outside or indoors next to a window, natural light is always best.

 SIMPLE CLOTHING AND PROPS.
 Choose clothing that doesn’t distract from your child’s natural beauty.
 Props should be kept to a minimum.
 For my son’s monthly photos, I used magnetic letters to spell out the month.
 This time around, I’ve gotten lazy and use Sticky Bellies.
 I feel both are simple and aren’t big distractions.

 EDIT!
 No, you don’t need a fancy app to edit your iPhone photos.
 By simply cleaning up the edges and adjusting the color with the photo edit feature on your phone, you can achieve a professional looking finished product.